skmgoldin/tcr/README.md

 You can use [https://iancoleman.io/bip39/](https://iancoleman.io/bip39/) to generate a mnemonic and derive its `m/44'/60'/0'/0/0` address.

 ## Packages
 The repo consumes several EPM packages. `dll` and `attrstore` are libraries used in PLCRVoting's doubly-linked list abstraction. `tokens` provides an ERC20-comaptible token implementation.
-All packages are installed automatically when running `npm run compile`.
+All packages are installed automatically when running `npm install`.